amberimani34/Capstone-Backend/README.md

 Node.js - JavaScript runtime for the server.
 Express - Web framework for Node.js to handle routing and middleware.
-MongoDB - NoSQL database to store room types.
-Mongoose - ODM (Object Data Modeling) library for MongoDB and Node.js.
-Cors - Middleware to handle Cross-Origin Resource Sharing (CORS).
+MongoDB - NoSQL database to store room types. (was not able to ge this to work) Mongoose - ODM (Object Data Modeling) library for MongoDB and Node.js. (was not able to get this to work) Cors - Middleware to handle Cross-Origin Resource Sharing (CORS).

 Getting Started
 Follow these steps to get the backend running locally.